rschlaefli/19fs-dspa-project/README.md

 Kafka serves as the backbone for all of the computation in our streaming analytics application.
 Flink reads all of its data from three topics persisted in Kafka and writes its output to three additional topics.
 These are then consumed by the application frontend to prepare them for display in the web application.
 The Kafka input topics are created by the instances of the Kafka producer, which read the data from files and preprocess it as needed.
 For convenience we provide everything within a dockerized environment.
 More details about the architecture can be found in the reports. (see `/reports`)

+### Project Structure

+- `stream-producer/` contains the code for the Kafka producers that handle the majority of Task 0 (speedup, random delay, etc.)
+- `social-network-analysis/` contains the code for all Flink jobs structured as a single Java application that runs the Task specified by the command line argument `-analyticstype`
+- `web/` contains both the NodeJS backend and React frontend code of the application visualization frontend

 ## Instructions

 ### Overview